THUMNLab/AutoGL/docs/docfile/tutorial/t_model.rst

             self.num_classes = None
             self.num_features = None

-            # (mendatory) since we don't know the num_classes and num_features until we see the dataset,
+            # (required) since we don't know the num_classes and num_features until we see the dataset,
             # we cannot initialize the models when instantiated. the initialized will be set to False.
             self.initialized = False

-            # (mendatory) set the device of current auto model
+            # (required) set the device of current auto model
             self.device = torch.device('cuda')

-        # (mendatory) get current hyper-parameters of this automodel
+        # (required) get current hyper-parameters of this automodel
         # need to return a dictionary whose keys are the same with self.space
         def get_hyper_parameter(self):
             return {